Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: Implementation of established semiconductor theoretical principles in

-At equilibrium the net exchange of mass and energy into and out of the system is zero.
-Using the Boltzmann approximation to the Fermi-Dirac probability distribution function, the equilibrium electron and hole densities, $n_{\mathrm{0}}$ and $p_{\mathrm{0}}$ can be expressed as:
+At equilibrium the net exchange of mass and energy into and out of, as well as between different locations within a system is zero.
+Under these conditions the average probability, $f$ that an electron will occupy a particular state of energy, $E$ at equilibrium in a semiconductor at temperature $T$ is given by the Fermi-Dirac (F-D) distribution function:

-where $k_\mathrm{B}$ is Boltzmann's constant, $T$ is the temperature of the material and $N_\mathrm{CB}$ and $N_\mathrm{VB}$ are the temperature-dependent effective density of states (eDOS) of the conduction and valence bands respectively.
-For ordered semiconductors, close to the band edges, the electronic density of energy states (DOS) is typically approximated as a parabolic function with respect to crystal momentum and electron energy.